Become a Utah Reads Reading Tutor

 To ensure progress, tutors work with the same children frequently and consistently (i.e. two or more times per week) in at least 30 minute tutoring sessions.

-Training: New tutors are required to attend all trainings in their first year as a tutor.
+Training: Utah Reads tutors must be available Friday afternoons 2:00pm-5:30pm for orientation, trainings, and site meetings as needed.
+New tutors are required to attend all trainings in their first year as a tutor.
 Upon return, tutors serving additional academic years are required to attend any new trainings, and encouraged to repeat others.

 Transportation: Tutors must be willing and able to provide their own transportation to and from their assigned community site.